Comingle/OSSex/README.md

 ```
 This example will turn the LED on when the button is pressed, and turn it off when the button is released.

-`delay()` and `millis()` will not work properly in double-click, single-click or long-press functions since those functions are triggered by an interrupt, and time stops during interrupts.
+`delay()` and `millis()` will not work properly in double-click, single-click or long-press functions since click functions are triggered by an interrupt, and normal time stops during interrupts.

 ## Adjusting the power